rparaujo/phone-management-api/README.md

 - Start the MySQL Docker container with `docker-compose up -d`
 - run: `./run.sh` to start the _phone-management-service_ Spring App
+- You can use the `./curls.sh` script to exercise the app.
+It contains cURL commands for the basic operations.

 How to test: